 The reviewers have the right to accept or regret writing of a review for the assigned manuscript based on their availability, required time, and expertise in the area of a manuscript.
 In case of their interest in reviewing a manuscript later, they may be given an extension in time or alternative reviewer/s may be suggested by the invited reviewer/s, if possible.

 They are requested to evaluate the manuscript following the pre-determined parameters of a quality manuscript, such as implications for the research, structure and presentation, originality, proficiency of English language, scientific rigor, and contribution of the research to a particular field of social sciences and humanities.
 Besides, the reviewers may give their comments on relevance to the scope of the journal, methods, data sources and modes of inquiry, cross-disciplinary perspectives, International significance, scholarly quality, and conceptual or theoretical framework.

-The Editor expects from the reviewers to provide review reports at their earliest, two weeks at the maximum.
+The Editor expects from the reviewers to provide review reports at their earliest, four weeks at the maximum.
 In case of extraordinary delay, we may allow them to suggest alternative reviewers if they have certain limitations.